 This is a phenomenon that is pertinent to every type of public transport, where diseases and illness stalks the healthy with incredible persistence.
 Make no mistake; there is nothing worse than being sat next to someone with a rampant cold on a long-haul flight, particularly when they share your arm-rest and make little attempt to cover the nose.

 It seems that no flight is complete without an unruly, screaming child, as if airlines have to meet some exceptionally strange equal opportunities criteria for travellers.
-While we cannot be frustrated at children who are often bored, restless and unable to articulate their feelings, we can complain at the absent parents who make no attempts to sooth their child and spend the majority of the flight asleep!
+While we cannot be frustrated at children who are often bored, restless and unable to articulate their feelings, we can complain at the absent parents who make no attempts to soothe their child and spend the majority of the flight asleep!

 It’s often wondered why airlines keep the boarding gates open after a flight is due to depart, as this can cause huge frustration for timely travellers.
 After the late-comers get to cram in some extra, last-minute duty free shopping, or even a quick nap, before arriving on board like conquering heroes while the rest of us sit, wait and mutter obscenities under our breath.